What Are Security Audits? – Types, Process & Checklist

 5. Remediation of weaknesses found based on the report.

-A security audit focuses on assessing the security of an organization based on certain benchmark criteria off of a checklist of compliance requirements, best practices, methodologies, and security guidelines.
+A security audit assesses an organization’s security based on specific benchmark criteria, using a checklist of compliance requirements, best practices, methodologies, and security guidelines.
+It aims to identify and rectify possible vulnerabilities, preventing future security breaches.